-1⁄4 cup of orange juice
+1/4 cup of orange juice

-4 bananas
+- 4 bananas

-3 scoops of plain ice-cream
+- 3 scoops of plain ice-cream

-2 tablespoons of golden syrup
+- 2 tablespoons of golden syrup

-3 tablespoons of plain yoghurt
+- 3 tablespoons of plain yogurt

 Lemon juice (optional)

 Sugar (optional)

-Cut the bananas into small pieces and put in the blender.
+Cut the bananas into small pieces and put them into the blender.
 Add all the other ingredients.
 Blend on full for 20 seconds.
-Put lemon juice around the rim of the glasses then roll the rim in sugar so it sticks to the lemon juice.
+Put lemon juice around the rim of the glasses, then roll the rim in sugar so that it sticks to the lemon juice.
 Serve immediately.